 So you submitted your resume, now what?
-Good followup skills are just as important as having a great resume and cover letter and an integral part of scoring an interview.
+Good follow up skills are just as important as having a great resume and cover letter and an integral part of scoring an interview.
+Instead of twiddling your thumbs waiting for their response, here’s what you can do to follow up your job application!

-Try to find out the name of the hiring manager.
-If you can address your resume and cover letter to that person, there is a greater chance of it being seen and not getting lost in the shuffle.
+Try your best to find out the name of the hiring manager.
+If you can address your resume and cover letter to that person, you could have a greater chance of your resume not getting lost in the shuffle.
 If the help wanted ad didn’t specify, check out the company’s website and try to get the name and email of the person who heads up the department to which you are applying.
-This will also let you know who to followup with after you’ve submitted your resume.
+This will also let you know who to follow up with after you’ve submitted your resume.

 This is perfectly acceptable to send via email.
 Very few people take this important extra step.
-In my most recent position as an HR Manager over sixty people originally applied for the job.
+Most hiring managers appreciate the power of follow up, especially if it’s done right.
+For instance, an HR Manager gathered over sixty people originally to apply for a job.
 Only four got interviews and only two of those four got second interviews.
-A few weeks after I’d started working my boss shared this information with me.
-I asked him why he chose me over the other applicants.
-His answer?
-You guessed it!
-The followup thank you email.
-There is a fine line between good followup and being an annoyance.
+After a few weeks, the said manager chose the applicant who sent the follow up “thank you” email.
+There is a fine line between good follow up and being an annoyance.

-Many request “no phone calls please.”
+Many hiring managers request “no phone calls please.”
 If so, don’t call daily to check the status of your resume.
-I once had a woman who really wanted an accounting job with my past company.
-She e-mailed about bi-monthly to check in and express continued interest for several months.
-That really impressed me and I expressed this to the accounting department head.
-The woman with good followup was hired for the next opening in the accounting department.
+However, you could show your interest and zeal for the company and the job if you follow up once in a while, and in a courteous manner.
+Here’s another scenario: imagine yourself as a jobseeker who really wanted an accounting job with a specific company.
+You emailed about bi-monthly to check in and express continued interest for several months.
+The hiring manager admire your zeal to get into the company and expressed this to the accounting department head.
+As a result, you got the job for the next opening in the accounting department, and it’s because of good follow up.